merenlab/merenlab.org/_includes/_mentorship_data.md

 mentors they worked with.
 The question was aimed to identify those who, except their gender, were a member of a minority group in their workplace based on ethnic background and/or religion.
-While **34.1% of mentees were a member of a minority group**, only **11.6% of mentors belonged to a minority group**, to the best of the knowledge of their mentees.
+While **34.1% of mentees were members of a minority group**, only **11.6% of mentors belonged to a minority group**, to the best of the knowledge of their mentees.